 Row-crop tractors with their siamese-twin front wheels and high centers of gravity fully deserved their nick-name “widow makers.”
 My first near-death experience arrived when I tried to take a tight down-hill curve on a gravel road at top speed.
 I made what I thought was a brilliant decision to avoid even bothering with the useless brakes: pull back the handle on the M-TA’s “torque amplifier”.
 It normally reduced forward speed in the field by 50% without a balky shift down.
 I assumed that it would do the same on this downhill to slow me down.
 Not so: it worked like an underdrive while under load, but free-wheeled on a downhill.
 The big M actually sped up.

 The same corner tried to kill me twice.
-As I always did, I was riding standing up, face in the wind, behind the cab of the old Studebaker pickup (in b&w picture above on far right).
-Unexpectedly, Mr. Y took an abrupt right turn at the that same T-intersection at a reckless speed (I assumed he was going straight, given his speed).
+As I always did, I was riding standing up—face in the wind—behind the cab of the old Studebaker pickup.
+Unexpectedly, Mr. Y took an abrupt right turn at the that same T-intersection at a reckless speed (I assumed he was going to go straight, given his speed).
 Falling out, I managed to grab the driver-side outside rear-view mirror.
 His face expressed considerable surprise when he saw me hanging there just outside his window (damn Studebaker for being the first pickup without running board).
 His explanation: the brakes “were out” (had been for a while).
 I began to understand why Mennonites had large families.

-The elderly Studebaker pickup had spent its prime years as a tow truck.
-Its engine was fragile and clattered, but Mr. Y knew how to baby it.
+The elderly Studebaker pickup had spent its prime years as a tow truck and now hauled the occasional cow or pigs .
+Its tired flathead six was fragile and it clattered, but Mr. Yoder knew how to baby it.
 One day Mrs. Y was going to borrow it for some reason.
 She started it with a heavy foot, the engine innards became outers, and smoke billowed out so profusely, the whole barn was obscured for fifteen minutes.
-Spectacular for me, but not for Mr. Y, who couldn’t quite afford a proper replacement.
+Spectacular for me, but not for Mr. Yoder, who couldn’t quite afford a proper replacement.
 I went with him and test drove a used ’56 Ford with a proper V8, and he thought it to be a veritable hot rod.
 He ended up making his own by cutting down an old 1947 Chevy sedan and building a bed out of a pile of lumber.
 Making a living on a small farm with a mortgage and a big family wasn’t easy.

 Surviving (literally) those elementary-school year summers bronco-riding an assortment of elderly Farmalls, Fords and Johnny Poppers grounded me deeply in the fundamentals of auto-locomotion.
 They were lessons that would never leave me—just like the scars on my leg and my permanently disfigured fingers that I mangled in a hay elevator.